 A study found beneficial effects of Horse Chestnut seeds in diabetic nephropathy (kidney damage), improving kidney function and tissue integrity, remarkably without lowering blood glucose.

 The safety of ingesting Horse Chestnut in tea or tincture form, as opposed to purified extracts, is contested, and professional supervision is advised.
 Internal use during pregnancy or breastfeeding, or by individuals with bleeding disorders, should be avoided.
 However, applying Horse Chestnut tea or other preparations, to unbroken skin, appears to be a safe way of using this powerful herb to reduce the swelling and discomfort associated with hemorrhoids, varicose veins, and related issues.

-It’s also worth pointing out that aesculin (the coumarin glycoside of major concern in regard to the safety of Horse Chestnut tea) is often added as an active ingredient to European sunscreen products.
+It’s also worth pointing out that aesculin (the coumarin glycoside, sometimes cited as a concern in regard to the safety of Horse Chestnut tea) is often added as an active ingredient to European sunscreen products.

 *These statements have not been evaluated by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.